PRIVACY POLICY FOR CONTRIBUTORS

 Any reference to “we“, “us” and “our” is to Five Mile Films Limited and its subsidiary companies.
 We are the “data controller” of your personal data and you can contact us by email at privacy@fivemilefilms.co.uk or write to us at Privacy Manager, Five Mile Films, 34 Whiteladies Road, Bristol, BS8 2LG for more information about how we process your data.

-You also provide personal data in your agreement with us and any other communication with us concerning your contribution.
-If you are reimbursed for your contribution, you may provide us with your banking details.
-In some instances, we may also collect “Special Category Data” for example, information about your ethnicity, sexual orientation, criminal offences or convictions, or your health information as part of an application process, to assess your suitability to contribute to productions, to obtain and administer insurance, or to arrange and administer any medical treatment you may need.
+In some instances, we may also collect “Special Category Data” (for example, information about your ethnicity, sexual orientation, or your health information) and “Criminal Offence Data” (for example, information about criminal convictions, procedings or investigations, court orders, or court proceedings) as part of the production process, to assess your suitability to contribute to productions, to obtain and administer insurance, to arrange and administer any medical treatment you may need, and to enable the creation, sale and distribution of our productions.

 We may collect information about you from a number of sources (such as LinkedIn or other online sources or referees), including from you directly.

-Why do we process your personal information?
+Why do we use your personal data and what is our lawful basis?

 As a controller, we are required to have a lawful basis for processing your personal data.
 We will use the personal data we collect about you for:

-• The performance of the contract and relationship between us.
+The performance of the contract and relationship between us.

 This includes processing of personal data concerning your application to take part in, contribution to, or participation in one of our productions and our assessment of it, the duration of your contract, your remuneration, your bank details, your references, checks we may make to verify personal data provided or background checks.
 Such processing shall include, where necessary, sharing your contact information and bank details with third parties for the purposes of facilitating payment of any residuals or other fees (to the extent that these are payable to you in accordance with the terms of our contract).
 If relevant, we may also process personal data concerning your health, any disability and any adjustments to filming arrangements.

-• Contacting you (or others on your behalf, such as your agent for example) in connection with your application to take part in, contribution to, or participation in our productions.
+Contacting you (or others on your behalf, such as your agent for example) in connection with your application to take part in, contribution to, or participation in our productions.

 This includes processing contact information you have provided to us, including your address, phone number, or the personal data of an emergency contact or next of kin.